sultanjm/grl/README.md

 # grl-framework
-A general reinforcement learning (GRL) framework.
+This is a generic reinforcement learning framework.
+At the moment, only finite action spaces are allowed.